nats-io/nats-operator/README.md

 ## Getting Started

-The current version of the operator creates a CustomResourceDefinition under the `nats.io` API group, to which you can make requests to create NATS clusters.
+The current version of the operator creates a `NatsCluster` CustomResourceDefinition (CRD) under the `nats.io` API group, to which you can make requests to create NATS clusters.

-To install:
+To add the NatsCluster and NATS Operator to your cluster:

 ```
 kubectl apply -f https://raw.githubusercontent.com/nats-io/nats-operator/master/example/deployment.yaml